Job

 5. Zophar - Chapter 11

-Zophar, in chapter 11, just says bluntly, “Job, repent, God will forgive you.”
-You know I have summarized verse after verse, I have just summarized very quickly.
-Job sometimes kind of talks past these guys because they are not helping him.
+Zophar in chapter 11 just says bluntly, “Job, repent and God will forgive you.”
+You know I have not summarized verse after verse, but I have just summarized very quickly.
+Job sometimes, kind of, talks past these guys because they are not helping him.
 He knows he did not do anything wrong.
-It is not as if he does not care about them, and probably not as if he does not appreciate them, but he certainly is not encouraged by their saying, “Hey, this is sin you know.”
+It is not as if he does not care about them, it is not as if he does not appreciate them, but he certainly is not encouraged by their saying, “Hey, this is sin you know.”
 It would be a lot like visiting somebody in the hospital with cancer and saying, “To bad, you have just offended God and He gave this to you.”
 Isn’t that a nice thing to say?

 6. Job - Chapter 12-14

 Job says, “I’m worse off than plenty of evil people.
-There are a lot of evil people doing fine.
+There is a lot of evil people doing fine.
 You guys can’t help me but God can.
 I want to talk to God.”
-He often does talk to God, as in chapter 14, “God, you’ve given human beings a miserable existence haven’t you?” he said.
+He often does talk to God as in chapter 14, “God, you’ve given human beings a miserable existence haven’t you?” he said.

 1. Eliphaz - Chapter 15

-Eliphaz, they get very blunt after a while, says, “You sinner, you doubter, it’s the wicked who suffer.”
+They get very blunt after a while, he says, “You sinner, you doubter, it’s the wicked who suffer.”

 2. Job - Chapter 16-17